Jean Poueigh

 Jean Marie Octave Géraud Poueigh (24 February 1876 in Toulouse – 14 October 1958 in Olivet) was a French composer, musicologist, music critic, and folklorist.
+According to Henri Collet, Poueigh was fighting ‘for a national music that can only be such by reviving itself at the source of popular melody… recreating folk-lore, without plagiarising it’.

-He wrote music criticism under the pseudonym Octave Séré.
+He also wrote music criticism under the pseudonym Octave Séré.
 Poueigh is known for suing fellow French composer Erik Satie over an insulting postcard.